fkemser/LUKSwrapper/README.md

 ![Screenshot 1][screenshot1]

-This project provides a `dialog`-based interface to
+This project provides command-line switches as well as a `dialog`-based interface to

 - setup dm-crypt/LUKS2 encryption on hard disks and flash drives,
 - mount and unmount LUKS2 devices,